IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 You need to make two ethernet connections.
 One connection is for device management through a browser, and the other connection is for data movement on the same subnet where the source data is located.
 {{site.data.keyword.cloud}} provides two models of the MDMS Device.
 One model supports RJ45 connectivity only.
 The other model supports Copper SFP+ and RJ45.
 Depending on the model of the MDMS device, follow the instructions that are appropriate.

 >**Note** - By default, Jumbo Frames are enabled on 10 Gb ports.
-This setting can be changed by using the Modify Netwwork Port option in the UI.
+This setting can be changed by using the Modify Network Port option in the UI.

 #### Configuring RJ45 Only